 How the calculator works

-The information the online application has about your income is used by the calculator to help you see your personal tax position relative to the higher rate tax threshold.
-When you issue a dividend you will see the calculator.
+The information the online application has about your income is used by the calculator to help you see an estimate of your personal tax liability for the current tax year.

-It will display your ‘Estimated earnings this year’ from your salary payments and the ‘Dividends paid to date’.
-To this you can enter your estimates of ‘Additional income’, i.e. bank interest, rental income, etc to improve the accuracy.
+It will display your income already ‘Earned in this employment’ and any ‘Additional salary to be paid’.
+To this you can enter your estimates of ‘Other income & benefits’, i.e. bank interest, benefits in kind, etc to improve the accuracy.

-The calculator then shows you what additional dividends can be drawn without having to pay higher rate tax.
-You then have the option of entering a figure for ‘Additional dividends to be paid’ and if you pass the higher rate threshold you’ll see the ‘Estimated higher rate tax due’.
+The calculator will also show any dividends ‘Issued so far this year’.
+You then have the option of entering a figure for ‘Additional dividends to be paid’ and if you pass the higher rate threshold you’ll see the estimated higher rate tax due.